FreeTymeKiyan/freetymekiyan.github.io/source/_posts/contexts.md

 ## Solution

+I already called it on worker thread, so it should not be the cause.
 When I was about to give up and try to implement my own class according to the solution on StackOverFlow<sup>[[4]](#References)</sup>, it suddenly came to me that what if I change the context of current Activity to Application context?
 Although I didn't know the exact difference between them, I remembered that using getApplicationContext() crashes both ProgressDialog and Toast, which lead me to this feeling that it might be the problem.

 And it really worked.
-I couldn't believe my eyes when I saw the GAID in debug log.
 Then I tried on different devices and different places to put the thread call(``onCreate(), onResume(), onClick()``), it all worked.

 ## Differences of Activity Context and Application Context